Co-creation: Risks

 If the ideas highlight negative sides of the firm's products or services, there might be a risk in losing out on the brand image.

 A design contest or other co-creation event may backfire and lead to negative word of mouth if the expectations of the participants are not met.

-The challenge of the selection process is that most submissions are not very useful, impractical and difficult to implement.
+The risk of the selection process is that most submissions are not very useful, impractical and difficult to implement.
 Firms have to deal with the submitted ideas in a very subtle way as throughout the process they don't want to reject customer submissions and risk alienating them which may eventually lead to customer disengagement.

 Unless customers are incentivized in an attractive way, they may be reluctant to participate and benefit the company.